BorisPaunovic/School-Managment-System-Desktop-Application/README.md

 On the main page, you will see:

-    Quick menu - on the left side - with the names of commands you will use [Figure 5]:
+    Quick menu - on the left side - with the names of commands you will use  :
         Dashboard (Display all controls)
         Courses (Display all courses)
         Students (Display all students)